topplethepat/udportfolio/readme.txt

 6. On line 538 changed "querySelectAll" to "getElementById" and on 456 changed "querySelectAll" to "getElementsByClassName"
  7. Tested on Chrome Dev Tools
  8. Removed console.log() on the pizzaSize slider!

+ How to see my page live

+ Go to http://www.lenorealford.com/test/udportfolio/ and enjoy jank-free scrolling!